The ladder crystal: Deregularization

-There are two possibilities we must rule out: That an unlocked box in $\lambda$ which was moved down via the arrangement $\mathcal{S}_\lambda$ has an empty position directly to the left, or that it has an empty position directly above.
-If we show that the algorithm never leaves an empty position above a moved unlocked box, then as a consequence we can easily prove that we get no empty positions to the left of a moved box.
+There are two remaining possibilities we must rule out: That an unlocked box in $\lambda$ which was moved down via $\mathcal{S}_\lambda$ has an empty position directly to the left, or that it has an empty position directly above.
+If we show that the construction never leaves an empty position above a moved unlocked box, then as a consequence we can easily prove that we get no empty positions to the left of a moved box.

-Suppose the algorithm never leaves an empty position above a moved box.
-If there was an empty position $x$ directly to the left of a moved box $\mathcal{S}_\lambda(y)$ then below $x$ there would be a box $z$ on the same ladder as $\mathcal{S}_\lambda(y)$.
+Suppose the construction never leaves an empty position above a moved box.
+If there was an empty position $x$ directly to the left of a moved box $\mathcal{S}_\lambda(y)$ then below $x$ there would be a box $z$ on $\mathfrak{L}\mathcal{S}_\lambda(y)$.
 If $z$ was not moved, then it must have been locked, which implies all of the boxes above it were locked, including the box which was in position $x$, contradicting that position $x$ is empty.
 Otherwise, $z$ moved, so our assumption implies that $z$ has no empty position above it.
 Applying this procedure again, we can determine that there must be a box directly above the box directly above $z$.
 Applying this procedure will eventually imply that there must be a box in position $x$.
 Therefore our goal is to show that moving down all unlocked boxes produces no box below an empty position.

 We prove this by induction on $n$, the number of boxes in $\lambda$.
 The $n = 1$ case is clear.
 We assume that if $\eta$ is a partition of $k<n$ then $\mathcal{S}\eta$ has no box below an empty position (and hence is a partition by the previous paragraph).
-We let $\lambda$ be any partition of $n$ and we will show that $\mathcal{S} \lambda$ has no box below an empty position.

 The inductive proof is broken into three cases.